OpenMendel/MendelImpute.jl/docs/src/man/Phasing_and_Imputation.md

 # Preparing Target Data

-MendelImpute accepts [VCF](https://samtools.github.io/hts-specs/VCFv4.3.pdf) and [PLINK](https://www.cog-genomics.org/plink2/formats#bed) files.
+MendelImpute accepts [VCF](https://samtools.github.io/hts-specs/VCFv4.3.pdf) and [PLINK](https://www.cog-genomics.org/plink2/formats#bed) files (BGEN format is experimental).
 Please make sure the following are true:

 + VCF file ends in `.vcf` or `.vcf.gz` (phased or unphased and may contain missing data)
 + For PLINK files, all trios (`.bim`, `.bed`, `.fam`) are present in the same directory